knowledgepixels/slides/nanopub-ecosystem/slides.md

 ## Nanopublication Ecosystem

-An introduction to nanopublications and their ecosystem.
+an introduction to nanopublications and their ecosystem

 <small>These slides: [https://knowledgepixels.com/slides/nanopub-ecosystem/](https://knowledgepixels.com/slides/nanopub-ecosystem/)</small>